jelmd/snmp-export/generator/README.md

 ```
 The 2nd regex pair is important, otherwise no match would happen for values != 0 and thus no new metric created (and the original gets dropped as usual).

+#### remap
+This optional setting allows one to replace a metric's value using a map (instead of a bunch of regex pairs).
+After the optional regex\_extracts got applied, the value gets converted into its string representation and used as key for the lookup within the map.
+On match the value of the entry found becomes the metric's value.
+However, for `counter`, `gauge`, `Float`, `Double`, `DateAndTime` and `EnumAs*` a new value gets parsed as Float64 first - only if convertion succeeds, the new value will be set (otherwise the metric value is kept as is).
+If the result of a map lookup is `@drop@` the related metric gets dropped.
+For `Bits` no remapping gets applied (create an issue on [github](https://github.com/jelmd/snmp_exporter/issues), if you really need it).

 # EnumAsInfo and EnumAsStateSet